What are dentures?

 Replacing missing or damaged teeth will help to improve your appearance and smile.
-They may also boost your confidence as dentures can help you eat and speak more comfortably..
+They may also boost your confidence as the denture can help you eat and speak more comfortably.
 Without support from the denture, facial muscles can sag, making a person look older.
-Full and partial dentures can be made to closely resemble your natural teeth so that your appearance does not change much.
+Full and partial dentures can be made to closely resemble your natural teeth so that your appearance changes very little.

 Types of Dentures

-After consulting with your dentist, they will determine which of the three types of dentures would be best for you.
+After consulting with your dentist, they will determine which of the three types of denture solutions would be best for you.

-- Conventional Full Dentures: A conventional full removable denture is placed in your mouth after any remaining teeth are removed and your mouth fully heals, which may take several months.
+- Conventional Full Denture: A conventional full removable denture is placed in your mouth after any remaining teeth are removed and your mouth fully heals, which may take several months.

-The best way to prolong the life of your dentures is to practice good oral hygiene.
-However, over a period of time, your denture will need to be relined, remade, or rebased due to normal wear.
+The best way to prolong the life of your denture is to practice good oral hygiene.
+However, over a period of time, they will need to be relined, remade, or rebased due to normal wear.
 Rebasing means making a new base while keeping the existing denture teeth.
 You may also need to have your dentures adjusted as you age as your mouth naturally changes.

-Here are some tips for caring for your dentures:
+Here are some tips for caring for your denture:

-- When handling your dentures, stand over a towel or basin of water.
+- When handling your denture, stand over a towel or basin of water.
 Dentures are delicate and may break if dropped.

-- Rinse your dentures before brushing to remove any loose food.
+- Rinse your denture before brushing to remove any loose food.

-- Brush your dentures daily with a soft-bristled tooth brush and a non-abrasive cleaner.
+- Brush your denture daily with a soft-bristled tooth brush and a non-abrasive cleaner.
 This will prevent them from getting stained and also remove food deposits and plaque.

-- Before your insert your dentures in the morning, brush your gums, tongue and palate with a soft-bristled brush.
+- Before your insert your denture in the morning, brush your gums, tongue and palate with a soft-bristled brush.
 This stimulates circulation in your tissues and helps remove plaque.

-- When you’re not wearing your dentures, place them in a denture cleanser soaking solution or plain water.
+- When you’re not wearing your denture, place them in a denture cleanser soaking solution or plain water.
 Never let them dry out.